sfillingham/sfillingham.github.io/index.md

 [LAMP2016](https://www.physics.uci.edu/~barth/lamp.html).

 Generally my research interests focus on galaxy evolution.
-More specifically I am interested in how the environment surrounding a massive galaxy modifies the properties of the satellite galaxies orbiting within the hosts' dark matter halo.
+More specifically, I am interested in how the environment surrounding a massive galaxy modifies the properties of the satellite galaxies orbiting within the hosts sphere of influence, roughly out to 1 Rvir.

-Much of my time has been spent leading the design, data reduction, and analysis of a Keck/DEIMOS survey of low-mass galaxies in the vicinity of galaxy groups at intermediate redshift.
+Much of my time has been spent leading the design, data reduction, and analysis of a Keck/DEIMOS survey of low-mass galaxies in the vicinity of galaxy groups at intermediate redshift (z~0.8).
-This study aims to pull together a spectroscopically complete catalog of satellite galaxies down to log(Mstar) ~ 9.5 Msun around approximately 20 groups.
+This study aims to pull together a spectroscopically complete catalog of satellite galaxies down to log(Mstar) ~ 9.0 Msun around approximately 20 groups.
 This catalog will allow us to constrain the environmental quenching timescales in Magellanic Cloud-like satellites.
-Putting these measurements together with similar measurements in the nearby Universe will allow us to also constrain the evolution in this quenching timescale, ultimately constraining the possible physics responsible for shutting down star formation in these systems.
+Combining these measurements with similar measurements in the SDSS (z~0) will allow us to also constrain the evolution in the environmental quenching timescales across roughly half of cosmic time.
+These constraints will allow us to further constrain the physical mechanisms responsible for shutting down star formation in satellite galaxies.

-Additionally, much of my published work to date has been putting together a coherent model for environmental quenching around Milky Way-like hosts out to ~2 Rvir.
+Additionally, much of my published work to date has been putting together a coherent model for environmental quenching around Milky Way-like hosts out to ~2 Rvir assuming the distribution of satellite galaxies around the Milky Way and M31 are a respresentative sample.

 Please don't hesitate to contact me with any questions or concerns you might have regarding my work.